voucherifyio/voucherify-ruby-sdk/docs/LoyaltiesApi.md

 campaign_id = 'campaign_id_example' # String | A unique identifier of the loyalty campaign containing the voucher to which the loyalty points will be sent (destination). member_id = 'member_id_example' # String | A unique code identifying the loyalty card to which the user wants to transfer loyalty points (destination). opts = {
-  loyalties_transfer_points: [VoucherifySdk::LoyaltiesTransferPoints.new({code: 'code_example', points: 37, source_id: 'source_id_example'})] # Array<LoyaltiesTransferPoints> | Provide the loyalty cards you want the points to be transferred from and the number of points to transfer from each card.
+  loyalties_transfer_points: [VoucherifySdk::LoyaltiesTransferPoints.new] # Array<LoyaltiesTransferPoints> | Provide the loyalty cards you want the points to be transferred from and the number of points to transfer from each card.
 }

 begin